Financial Aid FAQ

 Once your file is complete (all documents received):

-- Continuing students who have completed the FAFSA on time (February 15) will be able to pick up their award letter the first part of May.
-An announcement will be made.
+- Continuing students who have completed the FAFSA on time (February 15) will be emailed award letter information during the first part of May and an announcement will be made.

 If awarded work study funds, the award and amount will be on the Award Letter.
 Entering students may be eligible for Federal Work Study (on campus).
 Continuing students entering their second or third year who are Washington State residents and are eligible based on need may qualify for State Work Study (off campus).
 Funds are received as you earn them - you do not receive the funds upfront.
 Do not presume if you receive Federal Work Study your first year you will receive State Work Study the following year - there are different criteria.
 Continuing students may request Federal Work Study, if eligible, by reducing other aid.